NickVolynkin/makeup/README.md

     Makeup(params, templating);
     ```

-   * Here `params` is an optional argument for parameters, including the blocks list.
-If no value was passed, all parameters will be used with default values and the blocks list will be generated from current DOM tree.
+   * `params` is an optional argument for parameters, including the blocks list.
+If no value was passed, all parameters will be taken with default values and the blocks list will be generated from the current DOM tree.
    * `templating` is an optional function which accepts the name (and parameters) of a particular block and returns its html:

       ```js
       templating(ctx) {
           return html;
       };
       ```

     * `ctx` is an object, identifying the selected block and its parameters
     * `html` is the returned html code of the selected block.